Edinburgh to Isle of Skye: Car, Train, & Bus Tour

 Fairy Pools in Skye sitting in shadow of mountain in Scotland

-If all of the above options sound like a headache, consider letting someone else take control of the wheel on a multi-day Isle of Skye trip from Edinburgh.
+If all of the above options sound like a headache, consider letting someone else drive you on a multi-day Isle of Skye trip from Edinburgh.

 On day two, the tour visits attractions on Skye such as the Cuillin Mountains, Trotternish Peninsula, Portree, the Old Man Storr, Kilt Rock, and the Quiraing.

-The final day features Culloden Battlefield, Cairngorm National Park, and whisky tasting in Dunkeld (Perthshire), before heading back to Edinburgh.
+The final day includes visiting Culloden Battlefield, Cairngorm National Park, and a whisky tasting in Dunkeld (Perthshire) before returning to Edinburgh.

-Alternatively, this 3-day Skye tour arranges accommodation for you, visits most of the tourist sightseeing spots above, and transports customers by Mercedes bus for comfort.
+Alternatively, this 3-day Skye tour will arrange accommodation for you, take you to visit most of the tourist sightseeing spots above, and transports customers by Mercedes bus for comfort.

 • Edinburgh to Skye By Tour: 3 days